roflmuffin/CounterStrikeSharp/docs/src/content/docs/admin-framework/defining-admins.md

 ---
-title: Admin Framework
+title: Defining Admins
-description: A guide on using the Admin Framework in plugins.
+description: A guide on how to define admins for CounterStrikeSharp.
 ---

 ## Admin Framework